proyecto-eden-3-esferas/SVG/README.md

 ### Points and Rectangles

 One of the first items one will need is a point class, followed closely by rectangle class...

+### Segments

+> In geometry, a line segment is a part of a line that is bounded by two distinct end points, and contains every point on the line between its end points.

+(Wikipedia)

 ### Boost.Geometry